Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 ---
 layout: single
-title: Being conscious.
-Error handling and
+title: "Being conscious: service objects"
 ---

 I've been programming for a long time and I've had countless arguments about different things.
 I'd like to list top four reasons I've had an argument online.